elexx/was9_bugs/bug15/README.md

 ### demonstrated bug: PMR 27622,010,618

-When starting a Java Batch (JSR352) WAR, that uses `@Inject @BatchProperty Boolean someBool;` a `javax.enterprise.inject.UnsatisfiedResolutionException` is raised.
+When starting a Java Batch (JSR352) WAR, that uses `@Inject @BatchProperty Boolean someBool;` a `org.jboss.weld.exceptions.DeploymentException` is raised.

+When starting a Java Batch (JSR352) WAR, that uses `@Inject @BatchProperty Long someLong;` a `org.jboss.weld.exceptions.DeploymentException` is raised.

 ### how to reproduce